anagha-google/ray-labs/00-provisioning/manual-provisioning.md

 ## 7. Provision the Networking Dependencies

+Ray (on Vertex AI) clusters are created in the Google tenant project and not your GCP project.
+And they are private by default.
+So to connect with them, from your compute (Vertex AI workbench instance), you need to peer your compute network with Google Service Networking.
+This section addresses creation of all requisite networking functions.

 ### 7.1.
 Create a VPC

 Paste in Cloud Shell scoped to the project you created-